robot-rumble/docs/source/index.rst

     technical-details

 In Robot Rumble, you develop robots that fight in one-vs-one arena battles.
-We currently support Python and Javascript, but more languages are planned.
+We currently support Python and Javascript.
 A very basic robot program looks like this:

 .. content-tabs::